-\textsc{starburst99} assumes that the individual properties of the member stars have to be smeared out due to the large number of members and, therefore, the spectral shape does not depend on the total mass.
+\textsc{starburst99} assumes that the individual properties of the member stars have to be smeared out due to a large number of members and, therefore, the spectral shape does not depend on the total mass.
 It could be not true for our relatively small cluster.
 So we decided to conduct an additional test using web-based software \textsc{cmd}\footnote{http://stev.oapd.inaf.it/cgi-bin/cmd}\,v3.3 \citep{Bressan2012StellPopCMD} which simulates a randomised stellar population of a certain age and a certain number of members for the chosen IMF.
-Besides parameters of each simulated star, the code can also provide isochrones and photometry in filters of the most popular photometric systems including HST/ACS and HST/WFC3.
-Since the population is randomised the outputs slightly change from one run to another.
+Besides the parameters of each simulated star, the code can also provide isochrones and photometry in filters of the most popular photometric systems including the HST/ACS and HST/WFC3.
+Since the population is randomised, the outputs slightly change from one run to another.
 We used the same canonical two-part power-law IMF as for \textsc{starburst99} and the stellar mass fixed at 3000\,M$_\odot$.
-Since the outputs include magnitudes separately for each star, to obtain the total spectrum of the cluster we convert all the magnitudes to fluxes and summarised them.
-Eventually, \textsc{cmd} gave slightly wider spread of acceptable ages than \textsc{starburst99}, from 0.5 to 1.2~Gyr.
+Since the outputs include magnitudes separately for each star, we converted all the magnitudes to fluxes and summed them to obtain the total spectrum of the cluster.
+Eventually, \textsc{cmd} gave a slightly wider spread of acceptable ages than \textsc{starburst99}, from 0.5 to 1.2~Gyr.